 What will GCSE maths be like?

-The GCSE course we follow in Key Stage 4, from year 9 to 11 is Edexcel Linear; culminating in two written examinations in year 11, which consist of a calculator and a non-calculator paper.
-Students learn to analyse and solve problems using skills and concepts, again from the strands of number, algebra, geometry and data handling.
+We use the 9-1 GCSE Edexcel Linear course; culminating in three written examinations in year 11, which consist of one non-calculator and two calculator papers, each is ninety minutes long.
+Students learn to analyse and solve problems using skills and concepts, from the six strands listed above.

-Sets 1 and 2 study the higher tier syllabus (grades A* to E) and set 3 the foundation tier syllabus (grades C to G).
+Students in set 1 study the higher tier syllabus (grades 9 to 4) and sets 2 and 3 study the foundation tier syllabus (grades 5 to 1).

-Students are continually assessed using mock examinations beginning at the end of year 10 and regularly throughout year 11.
+Boys are continually assessed using GCSE style questioning, aligned to the topic being studied, from years 7 to 10 at the end of each half-term and, using formal mock examinations throughout Key Stage 4.
 Expectations are high; students must improve their grade term by term to arrive at their examination confident to achieve their target grade or more.

 Head of Mathematics: Mr I Ashton